Skip to content Skip to main menu

 Delivery Within a Live Civic Environment

-Set within a complex, multi‑use civic estate, the Art Gallery required operations to continue uninterrupted for the full duration of the project.
+Set within a complex, multi‑use civic estate, Southampton City Art Gallery needed to remain open and operating safely for the duration of the works.

 Heritage and Conservation Management